derFreitag/collective.solr/docs/features/atomic_updates.rst

 This means whenever possible, only the necessary / specified attributes get updated in Solr, and more importantly, re-indexed by Plone's indexers.

-With collective.receipe.solr a new configuration is introduced, called `updateLog`. ``updateLog`` is enabled by default and allows atomic updates.
+With collective.recipe.solr a new configuration is introduced, called `updateLog`. ``updateLog`` is enabled by default and allows atomic updates.
 In detail it adds a new field ``_version_`` to the schema and also adds "<updateLog />" to your solr config.

 Further all your indexes configured in solr.cfg needs the stored:true attribute (Except the ``default`` field).